-Joseph Haydn and Wolfgang Mozart were the greatest, earliest exponents of symphonic form.
+Joseph Haydn and Mozart were the greatest, earliest exponents of symphonic form.
 Their symphonies and orchestral works, however, were generally intended to entertain, to dazzle and not to plumb the depths of the soul.
 Haydn may never have aimed to create works with this end in mind, and for Mozart it was within the dramatic structure of opera that he would attempt such feats.
 These great composers therefore do not appear on this list, despite their seemingly inexhaustible ability to generate wonderful melodies.

-7. Jean Sibelius: Symphony No. 5 in E flat major, Op.
-82
+7. Felix Mendelssohn: Symphony No. 2 (“Hymn of Praise”) in B flat major, Op.
+52

-6. Antonín Dvořák: Symphony No. 9 in E minor, Op.
+4. Antonín Dvořák: Symphony No. 9 in E minor, Op.
 95, B. 178 (“From the New World”)

 An argument can be made that his Seventh and Eighth Symphonies are greater than his final essay in that form, but there is no denying that the second movement of the “New World Symphony” contains one of Dvořák’s most gorgeous tunes.
 This is claiming quite a bit, for the Czech composer was one of the greatest geniuses of melody in the history of music.
 A Nationalist like his compatriot, Smetana, Dvořák spent three years in America, conducting in New York and residing for a summer with the Czech community of Spillville, Iowa.
 Dvořák sought to incorporate traditional American tunes and idioms, including those of Native and African Americans, in the music he composed for his host country.
 In so doing, he created a music for America greater than that of any native-born composer.

-4. Sergei Rachmaninov: Symphony No. 2 in E minor, Op.
+2. Sergei Rachmaninoff: Symphony No. 2 in E minor, Op.
 27

-If ever a great composer was wrongly derided for his supposedly superficial ability to spin tunes, it was Rachmaninov.
+If ever a great composer was wrongly derided for his supposedly superficial ability to spin tunes, it was Rachmaninoff.
 Though he may not have excelled in every genre of music composition at which he tried his hand, when it came to the symphony he created an indisputable masterpiece.
 The Second Symphony boasts heartbreaking melodies in the first and, especially, the fourth movements.
 These are intertwined within a powerful symphonic structure that renders this piece one of the greatest achievements of the Romantic era and of music history.

 1. Pyotr Ilyich Tchaikovsky: Symphony No. 6 in B minor, Op.
-74 (Pathétique)
+74 (“Pathétique”)